Piotr1215/az-300-prep-kit/README.md

 Each section of the exam material has its own README file linked below with links to Azure documentation, Plularsight videos (free), labs and other useful info.
 There is also [Exercises folder](/Exercises) with a few scripts (mostly Azure CLI) to deploy resources on Azure quicker.

-You can clone/fork this repo and mark mark your progress.
-If you want to clone this repo and use as started for your learning process, you will need to reset the state of checkmarks.
+You can clone this repo and mark your progress.
+If you want use this repo as a started for your learning process you will need to reset the state of checkboxes.
 Currently all is marked as done, but you can easily do search and replace in your editor of choice (search for \[x] and replace with [ ], notice there is space between empty brackets).

 * [x] [Deploy and configure infrastructure (40-45%)](/1-infrastructure/README.md)